MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings.md

 <b>Reference</b>

 If you choose to allow the use of a password, you can require a password to be used, enforce complexity requirements, and configure a minimum length.
-For the complexity requirement setting to be effective, the Group Policy setting **Password must meet complexity requirements**, which is located at
+For the complexity requirement setting to be effective, the group policy setting **Password must meet complexity requirements**, which is located at
-**Computer Configuration\\Windows Settings\\Security Settings\\Account Policies\\Password Policy** must also be enabled.
+**Computer Configuration\\Windows Settings\\Security Settings\\Account Policies\\Password Policy**, must also be enabled.

 >**Note:**  These settings are enforced when turning on BitLocker, not when unlocking a drive.
 BitLocker allows unlocking a drive with any of the protectors that are available on the drive.

 Passwords must be at least 8 characters.
 To configure a greater minimum length for the password, enter the desired number of characters in the **Minimum password length** box.

-When set to **Require complexity**, a connection to a domain controller is necessary when BitLocker is enabled to validate the complexity the password.
+When set to **Require complexity**, a connection to a domain controller is necessary when BitLocker is enabled to validate the complexity of the password.

 When set to **Allow complexity**, a connection to a domain controller will be attempted to validate that the complexity adheres to the rules set by the policy.
 However, if no domain controllers are found, the password will still be accepted regardless of actual password complexity and the drive will be encrypted by using that password as a protector.